Do you qualify for Homebound Status?

 - If the individual has a condition, due to an illness or injury, that restricts the ability of the individual to leave his/her home except with the assistance of another individual or the aid of an assistive device (crutches, cane, wheelchair, or a walker).

-- If the individual has a condition such that leaving his/her home requires a considerable and taxing effort.
+- If the individual has a condition in which leaving his/her home requires a considerable and taxing effort.

 - The absences of the individual from their home are infrequent or relatively short in duration.